 There are peninsulas on every continent.
 The largest peninsula is the Arabian Peninsula.

 In the United States, the most recognizable peninsula is the lower two-thirds of the state of Florida.
 The peninsula is located between the Gulf of Mexico, the Florida Strait, and the North Atlantic Ocean.

 A cape is a small section of land that extends past the coastline into the ocean.

-Cape Cod in Massachusetts is a well-known example of a cape.
+Cape Cod, Massachusetts in New England is a well-known example of a cape.
 The cape looks like a flexed arm when viewed from space.